wp-plugins/iflychat/readme.txt

 2. **Embed Format** - Make your chat (room) larger and roomier by embedding it into a page.
 Fully customizable CSS.

 == Changelog ==

+= 1.2.4 =
+Fix 404 profile link error if BuddyPress is not present.
+Update README file.

 = 1.2.3 =
 Fix 404 profile link error if BuddyPress is not present.